-All vehicles driven on campus by students must be registered with the Student Information Center.
+All vehicles driven by students on the Columbia campus must be registered with the Student Information Center (Jones Student Center 151), or with the administrative office at any of the extended campuses.
 All students are assessed a \$5 campus access fee per semester.
 The fee includes a vehicle registration decal that is valid from September 1 through August 31 of the following year.
 Additional or replacement decals may be secured from the Student Information Center for \$1.

-Students who do not register vehicles driven on campus are subject to traffic fines:
+Students who do not register their vehicles are subject to traffic fines:

 No Decal \$ 25.00

 No Parking Area \$ 15.00

 Visitor Parking Area \$ 10.00

 Faculty/Staff Parking \$ 10.00

 Disabled Student Parking \$100.00

 (State Law - No Exceptions)

-All fines are payable to the cashiers.
+All fines are payable to the cashier(s) at all campus locations.
 All fines will be doubled if not paid before the semester ends.
 Student records will be encumbered until all fines are cleared.

-All traffic-fine appeals should be directed to the vice president for student services and enrollment management within five (5) working days.
+All traffic-fine appeals should be directed to the vice president for student services and enrollment management (Jones Student Center 151) within five (5) working days.

-A copy of campus traffic regulations is distributed at vehicle registration and is available in the Student Information Center.
+A copy of campus traffic regulations is distributed during vehicle registration and is available in the Student Information Center (Jones Student Center 151).
 Students are expected to be familiar with these regulations.